brokechubb/JakeySelfBot/README.md

 - **CRITICAL**: Uses `discord.py-self` (NOT regular `discord.py`) - never add `intents=` parameter
 - **Self-Bot**: Runs on user accounts, not bot applications
 - **Educational**: For learning and personal use only
+- **Uncensored AI**: Generates explicit/controversial content - user discretion advised
+- **Account Risk**: Self-botting violates Discord ToS - use at your own risk
+- **No Warranty**: Developers not responsible for account suspensions or bans

 ---